 "Making the switch" has long been a vaping industry euphemism for "quitting smoking by switching to an electronic cigarette."
 The reason for the couched language is that making any claim that electronic cigarettes might actually be useful for quitting smoking is considered advertising them as a "smoking cessation device."
 And all smoking cessation devices are regulated by the FDA's Center for Drug Evaluation and Research and have to be approved by the FDA.

 As of today, there are no electronic cigarettes that the FDA has approved as smoking cessation devices.
-That hallowed ground is reserved for nicotine gums and patches and other contraptions that giant pharmaceutical companies have paid millions of dollars to get approved--and they don't want anyone else getting to make the same claim even if it's true.
+That hallowed ground is reserved for nicotine gums and patches and other contraptions that giant pharmaceutical companies have paid millions of dollars to get approved.

 The WHO "does not consider it to be a legitimate therapy for smokers trying to quit," the press release griped.
 "Indeed, as far as WHO is aware, no rigorous, peer-reviewed studies have been conducted showing that the electronic cigarette is a safe and effective nicotine replacement therapy."